 BPPV is caused by some crystals in your inner ear behaving badly.
 They are supposed to live in a group in two locations inside your inner ear, a tiny little centre that helps us to know which way is up by detecting gravity.
 We don’t know why, but sometimes they move off and float around another part of the inner ear system, and as they travel through these canals they give a sense of really severe dizziness.

 So, what does that mean for you?

 Physiotherapists can help diagnose BPPV by asking specific questions about your dizziness, and then doing some tests to work out where these crystals have travelled.
 Once we locate the correct canal in the ear, there are a series of movements to re-set or return them to where they belong.

-At the Physio Clinic our staff are training in the assessment and treatment of BPPV, and we also offer specialised services regarding Neurological and Vestibular Physiotherapy for those with other forms of dizziness and balance disorders.
+At the Physio Clinic our staff are trained in the assessment and treatment of BPPV, and we also offer services regarding Neurological and Vestibular Physiotherapy for those with other forms of dizziness and balance disorders.

 Dr Michelle McDonnell – Neurological Physiotherapist

 For more information, call The Physio Clinic on 8342 1233 or click below to book online.